arnowelzel/lightbox-photoswipe/readme.txt

 == Changelog ==

-= 3.1.3 =

-* Fixed missing captions for images which got scaled or rotated with the WordPress image editor (thanks to Emmanuel Liron for the fix).

 = 3.1.2 =

+* Hiding scrollbars of the document body when opening the lightbox.
 * Removed alt attribute from images inside the lightbox since this is not really useful and may cause problems with captions which contain HTML.
+* Fixed missing captions for images which got scaled or rotated with the WordPress image editor (thanks to Emmanuel Liron for the fix).

 = 3.1.1 =